huggingface/diffusers/examples/dreambooth/README.md

 possible to train on under 8 GB VRAM with a drawback of requiring significantly more RAM (about 25 GB).

+Changing the default Adam optimizer to DeepSpeed's special version of Adam `deepspeed.ops.adam.DeepSpeedCPUAdam` gives a substantial speedup but enabling it requires CUDA toolchain with the same version as pytorch.
 8-bit optimizer does not seem to be compatible with DeepSpeed at the moment.

 ```bash
 export MODEL_NAME="CompVis/stable-diffusion-v1-4"